CHORUS-TRE/chorus-tre.github.io/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## License and Usage Restrictions

 Any use of the software for purposes other than academic research, including for commercial purposes, shall be requested in advance from CHUV.